A dream castle for everyone

 Our data privacy policy will apply

-Castle Zug is in a state of flux, and has been for a very, very long time.
+Schug Castle is in a state of flux, and has been for a very, very long time.
 After all, its beginnings date back around 1000 years.
 And so it is not surprising that the castle has changed again and again and adapted to new times and needs.
 Otherwise it would probably not have "survived", would have been abandoned and fallen into disrepair.
 It is therefore not surprising that this historical jewel has not always looked the way it does today.
 The various owners and residents have constantly remodeled it and transformed it into a stately residence over the course of time.
 The striking timber-framed building that defines the character of the complex today dates back to the 16th century and was built on the former shield wall of the medieval castle.

 Change is therefore the constant in the history of Zug Castle.
 And this motto has also been taken to heart by the management of the museum, which has been housed within these ancient walls since 1983 following extensive renovations.
 Running a regionally oriented cultural history museum and offering the public an attractive and modern program year in, year out is not as easy as one might imagine.
 A good museum today does not want to be a museum in the conventional sense.
 So how do you bring a museum to life?
 What appeals and what works?
 This is the question that museum management has to ask itself again and again.

 Historian Walter Bersorger, who has held the post of museum director at Zug Castle for a good three years, has more than one insight into these questions.
-One of them is as follows: models and reliefs have a great appeal to the public.
+One of them is this: models and reliefs have a great appeal to the public.
 They are popular because they bring the past into the present and because they allow visitors not only to learn or read about history, but also to experience it with all their senses.
 "History should be tangible, even in the third dimension," says Walter Bersorger.

 Recent Articles